-Wi-Fi 7’s combination of three data bands, ultra-wide data channels and the ability to gang several data channels together for even more throughput gives the new standard the potential to usher in an era of wireless data reliability that could push wired connections aside.
+Wi-Fi 7 takes things a step further by combining three data bands, ultra-wide data channels and using multiple data channels together for even more throughput.
+This gives the next wireless standard the potential to usher in a new era of connectivity and reliability that could possibly push wired connections aside.

-By picking up where Wi-Fi 6E left off, Wi-Fi 7 will incorporate many of Wi-Fi 6E's 6-GHz-spectrum tricks and add a few of its own.
-Here's everything you need to know about Wi-Fi 7.
+Picking up where Wi-Fi 6E left off, Wi-Fi 7 will incorporate many of the previous standard’s GHz-spectrum tricks while also adding a few of its own.
+This is everything you need to know about Wi-Fi 7.